Author Spotlight: Drew Daywalt

 With an eye toward picture book writing, Daywalt’s first book THE DAY THE CRAYONS QUIT, illustrated by Oliver Jeffers, debuted on the New York Times Best Seller’s List in June 2013, and has since become a Number One Best Seller.

-He can be found on Twitter (@DrewDaywalt) and Youtube.
+He can also be found on Twitter (@DrewDaywalt) and Youtube.